-In a recent interview with NBC, I revealed how to find the best lawyer for a criminal case.
+In an interview featured on some of the NBC networks I revealed how to find the best lawyer for a criminal case.

 In addition to this, I added, defense attorneys who regularly work at a particular location can make use of their contacts in law enforcement and the justice system to build the best defense possible.

-When looking to hire a criminal attorney, I said, “narrow your search to find someone who often handles similar cases to yours.”
+When looking to hire a criminal attorney you have to narrow your search to find someone who often handles similar cases to yours.

 One of the best ways to vet a potential attorney is through asking a series of questions such as how many people they’ve represented for the same crime, what percentage of cases their firm currently handles that is similar to the case in question, and how often they go to trial in the same courtroom where a case is pending.